If you are an employer looking to create jobs for young people, you can apply for funding as part of the Kickstart Scheme.

 - minimum automatic enrolment pension contributions

 Employers can spread the job start dates up until 31 December 2021.
-You will get funding until 30 June 2022 if a young person starts their job on or before 31 December 2021.
+You will get funding until 30 June 2022 if a young person starts their job on 31 December 2021.

 Further funding is available to provide support so that young people on the scheme can get a job in the future.